 Including Comedy Bang Bang with Scott Aukerman, The Monday Morning Podcast with Bill Burr, and How Did This Get Made? with Paul Scheer and Jason Mantzoukas, this list of the funniest podcasts currently airing new episodes features some of the best comedy podcasts of all time.

-These are 10 funny podcasts available right now, and they are guaranteed to make that commute to work every morning a whole lot more enjoyable.
+These 10 podcasts are the funniest from 2014, guaranteed to make that commute to work a whole lot more enjoyable.
 Warning: if you're listening to these in public, you will end up laughing out loud.

-In the above clip, comedian Paul F. Tompkins plays his version of "Cake Boss," the reality TV chef who is famous for elaborate cakes and a thick Jersey accent.
-Tompkins' version is mentally ill (possibly an alien) and ends almost every sentence by yelling out his own name.
+In the clip, comedian Paul F. Tompkins plays his version of "Cake Boss," the reality TV chef who is famous for elaborate cakes and a thick Jersey accent.
+Tompkins' version is unconventional (possibly an alien) and ends almost every sentence by yelling out his own name.